lab5e/mtool/README.md

 ### `rc` - read coils

 Read coils identified by `-addr`.
 Note that this is a bit field.
 You can change the output base with the `--base` command line flag.

+### `doc` - output this documentation

+For convenience sake this README.md file is included in the binary.
+You can spit it out as original markup or as HTML.